Breast Cancer Rehabilitation

 How long will lymphedema rehabilitation take?

-The length of lymphedema rehabilitation can vary depending on the extent of swelling present, the tissue texture of the skin, and other co-morbidities (such as diabetes, high blood pressure, etc.) as well as the patient’s compliance and ability to follow the recommendations provided.
-Typically therapy performed 1-3 days per with emphasis on patient education is optimal for reducing swelling.
-Duration varies based on a patients' response to treatment and active participation in the therapy.
+The length of lymphedema rehabilitation can vary depending on the extent of swelling present, the tissue texture of the skin and other comorbidities (such as having diabetes, high blood pressure, etc.), as well as your ability continue to follow the recommendations provided.
+Typically, therapy performed one to three days per week with emphasis on patient education is best for reducing swelling.
+Duration varies based on your response to treatment and active participation in the therapy.